nf-core/configs/docs/vsc_calcua.md

 `nextflow run <pipeline> -profile vsc_calcua,broadwell_local,debug`

+Note that this is a core config provided by nf-core pipelines, not something built into the VSC CalcUA config.

 ## Availability of Nextflow

 Nextflow has been made available on CalcUA as a module.
 You can find out which versions are available by using `module av nextflow`.